Sudharshan172/Instamart-Feature/README.md

 # Instamart 🛒

-Instamart is a **full-stack e-commerce web application** built using **React.js, Tailwind CSS**, and **Django** as the backend.
+Instamart is a **Full-stack Web application** built using **React.js, Tailwind CSS**, and **Django** as the backend.
 It allows users to browse products, add items to the cart, apply discounts, and securely checkout.

 ## 📌 Features
 **Frontend (React, Tailwind CSS)**